pwfisher/zibo.core/manual/Core/Deployment.md

     php console.php deploy <profile> [<environment>] [--force]

-_Note: This command uses the ssh and rsync programs and will therefor only work on POSIX systems._
+_Note: By default, this command uses the ssh and rsync programs and will therefor only work on POSIX systems.
+You can install the zibo.ftp module to support FTP deployment._

 ### Profiles